xiscoding/object_detection/README.md

 #### utils
 - This directory contains general utility files that are not specific to any system
-- scrape_googleimages.py: uses Selenium to scape google images
+- scrape_googleimages.py: uses Selenium to scrape google images
+- scrape_yandeximages.py: uses Selenium to scrape yandex images (yandex has provided the most relevant images results imo)

 #### yolov8
 - This directory contains all files related to yolov8 specifically
 - config.py
     - sets up paths and configurations
+    - NOT REQUIRED MAY BE USEFUL IF YOU WANT A SINGLE PLACE TO DEFINE SUCH THINGS
+- initial_setup.py
+    - downloads coco trained yolov8 model
+    - ensures all packages and requirements are functional
+- model_benchmark.py
+    - tests model performace
+    - compares model stats for different model formats
+    - run after training to decide which model format you want
+- model_eval.py
+    - evaluates single model on specified dataset
+    - run after training to verify model performance matches training stats
+    - ideally use new dataset
-- model_manager.py
+- model_quantize_nncf
-    - NOT FUNCTIONAL OR IN USE CURRENTLY
+    - creates quantized int8 model in openvino format (.bin, .xml)
+    - significantly reduces model size and slightly reduces inference time
 - model_setup.py
-    - creates standard yolov8(ultralytics) and openVino models from path
+    - NOT USED ATM
-- notebook_utils.py
+- model_train.py
+    - trains ultralytics yolov8 model on roboflow dataset
-    - utilties specific to yolov8(ultralytics) and openVino model creation and quantization
+    - functions to download roboflow dataset and to train yolo model on roboflow dataset
-    - includes some display helpers and other helpful utilities
-- openvino_utils
-    - openVINO utilities
-    - letterbox, preprocess, image_to_tensor, postprocess
-- objectdetect_livedemo.py
-    - a demonstration of openVino with live video footage or images
-- openvino_compare_model_performance.py
+- notebook_util.py
-    - compares performance between two models (uses benchmark_app)
-    - outputs results to console
+    - various functions to aid display and evalation
-- openvino_preprocessing.py
-    -
+    - USED BY initial_setup.py